-- Understanding: to understand a diverse array of ecosystems at multiple spatial and temporal scales. - Synthesis: to create general knowledge through long-term interdisciplinary research, synthesis of information, and development of theory. - Outreach: to reach out to the broader scientific community, natural resource managers, policymakers, and the general public by providing decision support information, recommendations, and the knowledge and capability to address complex environmental challenges. - Education: to promote training, teaching, and learning about long-term ecological research and the Earth's ecosystems and to educate a new generation of scientists. - Information: to inform the LTER and broader scientific community by creating well-designed and well-documented databases. - Legacies: to create a legacy of well-designed and documented long-term observations, experiments, and archives of samples and specimens for future generations.
+- Understanding: to understand a diverse array of ecosystems at multiple spatial and temporal scales. - Synthesis: to create general knowledge through long-term interdisciplinary research, synthesis of information, and development of theory. - Outreach: to reach out to the broader scientific community, natural resource managers, policymakers, and the general public by providing decision support information, recommendations, and the knowledge and capability to address complex environmental challenges. - Education: to promote training, teaching, and learning about long-term ecological research and the Earth's ecosystems and to educate a new generation of scientists. - o Information: to inform the LTER and broader scientific community by creating well-designed and well-documented databases. - Legacies: to create a legacy of well-designed and documented long-term observations, experiments, and archives of samples and specimens for future generations.

-Integrative Science for Society and the Environment: A Plan for Science, Education, and Cyber-infrastructure in the U.S. Long-Term Ecological Research Network
+A Plan for Science, Education, and Cyber-infrastructure in the U.S. Long-Term Ecological Research Network

-Section III
+III.
 Ecotrends: Long-term Ecological Trends in the LTER Network